japl-lang/japl/README.md

 - Multi-line comments (`/* like this */`)
 - Nested comments
 - Modulo division (`%`) and exponentiation (`**`)
-- `OP_CONSTANT_LONG` OpCode is implemented
+- `OP_CONSTANT_LONG` is implemented
 - Differentiation between integers and floating point numbers
 - `inf` and `nan` types
 - Possibility to have more than 255 locals in scope at any given time
 - String slicing, with start:end syntax as well
 - Strings are not interned (may change in the future)
-- All entities are actually objects, even builtins (at least externally)
+- All entities are actually objects, even builtins
 - Bitwise operators (AND, OR, XOR, NOT)
 - Functions default and keyword arguments (__WIP__)
 - A proper import system (__Coming soon__)